-Record all pesticide application information on DOT Form 540-506 EF, Pesticide Application Record.
-A computerized database application is available to facilitate the record keeping process.
+Record all pesticide application information within the computerized application database on DOT Form 540-506 EF, Pesticide Application Record.
 State law, RCW 17.21, requires that records of all pesticide applications be retained for seven years.
-Send copies of all pesticide application records to the Headquarters Maintenance Office where these files are retained.
-Copies may be sent electronically via e-mail if entered using the computerized database.
-Otherwise, paper copies must be sent.

 Product Labels

 The label for each pesticide restricts how and where the individual product may be used.
 This protects the environment and non-target plant material, and ensures the safety of the applicator and the public.